4paradigm/OpenMLDB/docs/en/integration/develop/jupyter_notebook.md

 Jupyter Notebook offers various functionalities, such as data computation, code development, document editing, code execution, and result display, through a browser-based web page.
 It is currently one of the most popular and user-friendly development environments.
 This article introduces the seamless integration of OpenMLDB and Notebook, harnessing the functional features of OpenMLDB and the convenience of Notebook to create a fast and user-friendly machine-learning development environment.

-## The Magic Function Cluster
+## Integration of the Magic Function

-The first integration feature between Notebook and OpenMLDB is the SQL magic function.
-The magic function is an extension of Notebook that allows users to execute SQL commands directly in a Notebook cell without the need to write complex Python code.
-It also enables customizing output styles.
-OpenMLDB has provided a standard SQL magic function that allows users to write and run SQL statements directly in the Notebook.
-These statements are then submitted to OpenMLDB for execution, and the results are previewed and displayed in the Notebook.
+The SQL magic function is an extension of Notebook that allows users to execute SQL statements directly in a Notebook cell without writing complex Python code.
+It also supports customized output.
+OpenMLDB provides a standard SQL magic function that allows users to write and run OpenMLDB-supported SQL statements directly in the Notebook.
+These statements are submitted to OpenMLDB for execution, and the results are previewed and displayed in the Notebook.

 ### Register OpenMLDB SQL Magic Function

-To support OpenMLDB magic function in Notebook, it is first necessary to register as follows:
+To support OpenMLDB magic function in Notebook, register as follows:

   ```Python
   import openmldb